Simon Cheng: Life after detention

 After he returned to Hong Kong, Cheng claimed that he was "asked to resign" by the consulate as he was considered a "security risk", though the consulate responded by saying that it was Cheng's decision to resign.
 Cheng later clarified that he left the post because his job would require him to visit mainland China frequently.
 He briefly stayed in Taiwan from 30 August to 29 November 2020.
 In Xinyi District, he found himself being followed by an unknown individual.
 The Taiwanese government then provided bodyguards for him to ensure his personal safety.

 The UK government granted him a two-year working holiday visa, and on 27 December 2019, he submitted a request for asylum, which was granted to him and his fiancée on 26 June 2020.
 This indicated that after five years, he would become eligible to apply for full British citizenship.
 After he left Hong Kong, he advocated internationally for Hong Kong's and Taiwan's freedom and democracy.
 As China imposed a national security law on Hong Kong, Cheng collaborated with other exiled activists, including Ray Wong, Brian Leung and Lam Wing-kee to launch an online advice platform named "Haven Assistance" to help Hongkongers who were also facing political prosecution and seeking asylum.
 Cheng also advocated for the establishment of a "parliament-in-exile" as he believed that the formation of such council can "send a very clear signal to Beijing and the Hong Kong authorities that democracy need not be at the mercy of Beijing".
-He also established Hongkongers in Britain, a platform which aids Hongkongers already in Britain and those who sought to emigrate there to integrate into the society.
+He also established "Hongkongers in Britain", a platform which aids Hongkongers already in Britain and those who sought to emigrate there to integrate into the society.

-On 30 July, the Hong Kong police announced that they had issued arrest warrants to six exiled activists including Cheng, Nathan Law, Ray Wong, Wayne Chan, Honcques Laus, and Samuel Chu for breaching the national security law "on suspicion of inciting secession or colluding with foreign forces".
-Responding to becoming a political fugitive, he said "the totalitarian regime now criminalises me, and I would take that not as a shame but an honour".
+On 30 July 2020, the Hong Kong police announced that they had issued arrest warrants to six exiled activists including Cheng, Nathan Law, Ray Wong, Wayne Chan, Honcques Laus, and Samuel Chu for breaching the national security law "on suspicion of inciting secession or colluding with foreign forces".
+Responding to becoming a political fugitive, Cheng said "the totalitarian regime now criminalises me, and I would take that not as a shame but an honour".
+On 14 December 2023, the Hong Kong government issued an arrest warrant against Cheng and put a bounty of HK$1 million on his capture.

+On 10 January 2024, Hong Kong national security police searched Cheng's parents' and two sisters' home and brought them to police stations for questioning.
+Cheng had broken off contact with his family for four years.
+On 12 June 2024, the Hong Kong government revoked the passport of Cheng, exercising powers that it had been granted under the Safeguarding National Security Ordinance.